AryaKoureshi/AryaKoureshi.github.io/projects/project-3.md

   - CNN
   - U-net
   - OpenCV
-summary: Brain tumor detection from brain MRI images using CNN and image segmentation using U-net.
+summary: Brain tumor detection and segmentation from MRI images using CNN and Unet models.
 ---
 Topic: Brain tumor detection

-Abstract: Brain tumor detection from brain MRI images using CNN and image segmentation using U-net.
+Abstract: Brain tumor detection and segmentation from MRI images using CNN and Unet models.
 These deep neural networks are implemented with Keras functional API.
-The CNN model is trained for 15 epochs.
-After 15 epochs, the calculated accuracy is about 0.996.
-The U-net model is trained for 10 epochs.
-After 10 epochs, the calculated accuracy is about 0.98.
+The CNN model is used to detect whether a tumor is there or not.
+After 15 epochs of training, the calculated accuracy is about 0.996.
+The U-net model is used to segment tumors in MRI images of the brain.
+After 10 epochs of training, the calculated accuracy is about 0.98.

-Use the trained models to do detection and segmentation on brain MRI images.
+Use the trained models to detect and segment tumors on brain MRI images.
 The result is satisfactory.

 You can download my U-net trained model from: [Unet](https://drive.google.com/drive/folders/1qt7l3HOGIwOguWsMKc5fuwG2NGiGOucf?usp=sharing) and CNN trained model from: [CNN](https://drive.google.com/drive/folders/1fXFzMwNG6HrbNp6-GASAgeybeSB3JWCd?usp=sharing)

+Contact me if you need any help in making it work.
+To access the codes, refer to my GitHub.

 [Github](https://github.com/AryaKoureshi/Brain-tumor-detection)